Is Capital.com Good for Day Trading? - My Honest Review

 How Fast and Stable Is Capital.com During Volatile Sessions?

-Capital.com is designed to process orders quickly and uses cloud based infrastructure to stay stable during busy periods.
+Capital.com is designed to process orders quickly, with 0.014-second average execution (October 2025 servers).
 Most users report good uptime even around news releases.
 Like any retail broker, spreads can widen and slippage can occur when markets move extremely fast or liquidity thins.

 How Much Does It Cost to Day Trade on Capital.com?